-The percentage of wild fish (excluding fly fishing) has held steadily around the 30% mark for the last five openings and is similar to the 2001 Opening Day percentage.
+The percentage of wild fish (excluding fly fishing) has been steadily around the 30% mark for the last openings in the period 2008-2012 and which was similar to the 2001 Opening Day percentage.
+The 2013 opening showed a young wild percentage excluding fly fishing of 21.6%

 We might also expect a decline in the ratio of younger wild fish to older wild fish if the returning immature fish have been differentially affected.
-This data from previous Opening Days has been compiled in Table 3 and shows that the percentage or younger trout in the wild catch has in past years been as low as 24%, and averages 47%.
-During the 2012 opening, the percentage of younger class wild trout was 47%.
+This data from previous Opening Days has been compiled in Table 3 and shows that the percentage or younger trout in the wild catch has in past years been as low as 24%, and averages 48%.
+During the 2013 opening, the percentage of younger class wild trout was 60%.